Aelrue/weekend-movie-sagas/README.md

 - [] Clean up unused or redunant code & console logs
 - [] Style home page
 - [] Style detail page
-- [] Remind myself Im awesome
+- [] Remind myself I'm awesome
-- [] Update the README to include a description of the project in your own words
+- [] Update the README to include a description of the project in own words
-- [] Comment your code
+- [] Comment code